filamentphp/filament/packages/panels/docs/05-dashboard.md

 }
 ```

-In widget classes that require data from the filters, you need to add the `InteractsWithPageFilters` trait, which will allow you to use the `$this->filters` property to access the raw data from the filters form:
+In widget classes that require data from the filters, you need to add the `InteractsWithPageFilters` trait, which will allow you to use the `$this->pageFilters` property to access the raw data from the filters form:

 ```php
 use App\Models\BlogPost;